Finland and Sweden sign NATO accession protocol | World

 NATO Secretary General Jens Stoltenberg speaking alongside representatives from Finland and Sweden — Photo: Yves Herman/REUTERS

+The conflict between Russia and Ukraine would have among its motivations the rapprochement of Kiev with the West and mainly with NATO.
+Shortly after the attacks began, Moscow repeatedly warned the two countries against joining the organization, as Finland also shares a border with Russia.

-Moscow has repeatedly warned the two countries against joining NATO.
-On March 12, the Russian Foreign Ministry said that “there will be serious military and political consequences”.
+On March 12, the Russian Foreign Ministry said that in the event of an accession “there will be serious military and political consequences”.

 Stoltenberg urged allies to ratify quickly and assured the two Nordic countries of NATO support in the meantime.